ASAP in practice: In a Blueprint like in a crystal ball we can see the future of any SAP transformation

-Due to my experience the blueprint is the most critical point of the ERP implementation project, building some kind of the fundament for the project and deployment of ERP.
-That is why blueprint has to be very good prepared, understood, considered and accepted by all responsible stakeholders.
+The blueprint is a very critical point of the ERP implementation project, building some kind of the fundamental for the project and deployment of ERP.
+That is why the blueprint has to be carefully prepared, good understood, considered and accepted by all responsible stakeholders.

 The problems occurring in later stages of the project are damaging the mood – nobody recalls then the good mood by the blueprint closing.
 Especially the customer is claiming the vendor is not competent and the vendor is claiming that the customer is changing specification and thus is breaking the rules.
 It is clear that the only one responsible is the implementation vendor – the management of the project is on the vendors side and if customer fails to deliver they have to raise the flag or even stop the project.

-SAP ERP is, as of my strong belief, based on experience – very tolerant in implementation.
-The embedded implementation tools and very good ASAP methodology are securing the implementation process.
+SAP ERP is, as of my strong belief based on experience, very tolerant in implementation.
+The embedded implementation tools and very good ASAP/ SAP Activate methodology are securing the implementation process.
 However if the project manager and/or other stakeholders are bypassing the steps and quality gates there is no “artificial intelligence” inside to mitigate them!
 In this circumstances it may produce a situation with the higher risk for the project and potential problems.

 Please note that changes made after the respective phase closing are often made without the right consideration – in fact outside the quality gate.
 This especially is critical by ERP where the data stored and transactions using and changing the data are highly crossed through the whole scope and project teams are from various business units where the communication and integration between teams is a big issue for the implementation.